 Next, we extended our network analysis in a pan-cancer fashion by merging the cell-type-specific networks for both TFs and RBPs.
 Then using a machine learning method, we integrated 8,202 tumor expression profiles from TCGA to systematically search for the TFs and RBPs that most strongly drive tumor-specific expression patterns.
 For each patient, our method tests to the degree a regulators’ regulation potentials are sufficiently correlated with their targets’ tumor-to-normal expression changes.
 We then calculated the percentage of patients with these relationships in each cancer type and presented the overall trends for key TFs and RBPs in Fig. 4A.

 We find that the target genes of MYC are significantly up-regulated in numerous cancers, which is consistent with its well-known role as an oncogenic TF and a transcription activator \cite{22464321}.
-We further validate MYC’s regulatory effect through external knock down experiments (Fig 4).
+We further validate MYC’s regulatory effect through knock down experiments (Fig 4).
 Consistent with our predictions, the expression of MYC targets is significantly reduced after MYC knockdown (Fig 4A).
 After confirming the importance of MYC, we use the regulatory network to understand how MYC works with other TFs.
 We first looked at all triplets involving MYC by requiring that a second TF both interacts and shares a common target with MYC.
 In all cancer types, we found that MYC’s expression levels are positively correlated with the expressions of most of its targets, while the second TF shows only a limited influence as determined from partial correlations.
 We then investigated the exact structure of such regulatory relationships.
 The most common triplet interaction type is a well-understood feed-forward loop (FFL) structure in which MYC regulates both the common target and the second TF.
-Most of these FFLs involve with well-known MYC partners such as Max and Mxl1.
+Most of these FFLs involve well-known MYC partners such as Max and Mxl1.
 However, we also discovered that many involve another factor called NRF1.
 Upon further study, we found that that the MYC-NRF1 FFL relationships were mostly coherent ("amplifying") FFLs.
 We further studied these FFLs by forming these triplets into a logical gate, in which the two TFs act as inputs and the target gene expression represents the output \{cite 25884877}.
 We can show that the predominant number of these gates follow either OR or MYC-always-dominant logic.
 Thus, the ENCODE regulatory network not only helps find key regulators, but also to really demonstrate how they work in combination with other regulators.

 We also analyzed the RBP network derived from ENCODE eCLIP data and found key regulators associated with cancer.
 For example, the ENCODE eCLIP experiment has profiled many SUB1 peaks on the 3’UTR regions of genes, and we find that the predicted targets of the RBP SUB1 were significantly up-regulated in many cancer types (Fig. 4C).
 As a RBP, SUB1 has not been associated with cancer before.
 We thus validated this new association in liver cancer.
 After knocking down SUB1 in HepG2 cells, its predicted targets are also down-regulated relative to other genes (Fig. 4D).
 In addition, we found that the decay rate of SUB1 target genes are significantly shorter than non-targets (Fig. 4C).
 These results indicate that SUB1 may bind to 3’UTR regions to stabilize transcripts.
 Moreover, we found that the up-regulation of SUB1 target genes is correlated with a poorer patient survival in other cancer types such as lung cancer (Fig. 4).

-[JZ2MG: MP questioned that some RBPs in Figure4 are not RBP… But somehow they are eCLIPped.
-Not sure whether we should go into so much details]

 Step-wise prioritization schemes pinpoint deleterious SNVs in cancer